This

 The

-and fill3DRect
+draw3DRect and fill3DRect methods were

-implemented in terms of the drawLine
+implemented in terms of the drawLine and

-methods in the Graphics
+fillRect methods in the Graphics class which

 would predicate their behavior upon the current Stroke

-objects in a Graphics2D
+and Paint objects in a Graphics2D context.

 This class overrides those implementations with versions that use

-exclusively, overriding the current
+the current Color exclusively, overriding the current

-and which uses fillRect
+Paint and which uses fillRect to describe

 the exact same behavior as the preexisting methods regardless of the

-setting of the current Stroke
+setting of the current Stroke.

 The

-class defines only the
+Graphics class defines only the

 setColor